Course List

 Design, Visual, and Media Arts / Graphic Design (SubPathway 111A)

-Introduction to Graphic Design 7210 This course provides students with a foundational understanding of digital design, tools, processes and systems common to careers in graphic arts and digital production.
+Introduction to Design 7210 This course provides students with a foundational understanding of digital design, tools, processes and systems common to careers in graphic arts and digital production.
 Exploration topics include printing enterprise, art and copy preparation, graphic design, image generation and assembly, production photography, graphic reproduction operations, binding and/or finishing related to digital imaging, printing, and digital production.
 This course serves as an introductory course to a variety of AME Pathways including, Graphic Arts, Professional, Photography, Animation, and Game Design.

-Intermediate Graphic Design (Concentrator) 7211 This course provides students with an in-depth experience with digital design tools, processes and systems common to careers in graphic arts and digital production.
+Intermediate Design (Concentrator) 7211 This course provides students with an in-depth experience with digital design tools, processes and systems common to careers in graphic arts and digital production.
 Career examination and skill building include printing enterprise, art and copy preparation, graphic design, image generation and assembly, production photography, graphic reproduction operations, binding and/or finishing related to digital imaging, printing, and digital production.

-Advanced Graphic Design (Capstone) 7212 This capstone course provides students with an in depth understanding of digital design tools, processes and systems common to careers in graphic arts and digital production.
+Advanced Design (Capstone) 7212 This capstone course provides students with an in depth understanding of digital design tools, processes and systems common to careers in graphic arts and digital production.
 Close examination of topics includes printing enterprise, art and copy preparation, graphic design, image generation and assembly, production photography, graphic reproduction operations, binding and/or finishing related to digital imaging, printing, and digital production.
 This course serves as the Capstone course to Graphic Design.

 Design, Visual, and Media Arts / Media Arts (SubPathway 111D)